Why I Created AssetJay

 What AssetJay is

 AssetJay is equipment management for companies that don't have an IT department.
-The person doing the tracking is usually a founder, an office manager, or someone in ops who got handed the responsibility because nobody else wanted it.
+The person doing the tracking is usually a founder, an office manager, or someone in ops (often the same person at smaller companies).

 I'm building it for the kind of team I used to run.
 Small enough that nobody's job title includes the word “IT”, but big enough that a spreadsheet stopped working several hires ago.